OnePlus V Fold Leaks Reveal Surprises And A Possible Flagship Killer

 OnePlus Fold’s release date

-At the moment, there’s no concrete release date for the OnePlus Fold.
-OnePlus had previously clarified a release date in the third quarter of 2023.
+At the moment, there’s no concrete release date for the OnePlus Fold, though OnePlus had previously hinted at a release date in the third quarter of 2023.
 Hence, there’s a high possibility of OnePlus releasing its foldable phone in the next few months, right in time to compete with Samsung’s new foldable phones and Apple’s iPhone 15 series.

 OnePlus V Fold’s expected price